peacockgeorge/Lisbon-Chair-Shop/README.md

 # Lisbon-Chair-Shop
-Project done while going through 'Responsive websites with HTML and CSS' course by Jonas Schmedtmann
+The end of 2021/beginning of 2022. - Renewing HTML and CSS